mariafelicitash/portfolio/README.md

 # Portfolio

-Selected projects demonstrating applied Data Science,
+Selected projects I've been doing for DesafioLatam bootcamp, demonstrating applied Data Science,
 with a focus on extracting actionable insights from real-world data.

 ---